xsdk-project/MathPackagesTraining2020/_lessons/amrex/lesson.md

 ```

-The base grid here is a cube consisting of 64 x 64 cells, consisting of 4 subgrids each
-of size 32x32 cells.
+The base grid here is a square of 64 x 64 cells, made up of 4 subgrids each of size 32x32 cells.
 The problem is periodic in both the x-direction and y-direction.

+We have hard-wired the code here to refine based on the magnitude of $$\phi$$.
+Here we set the
+threshhold level by level.
+If $$\phi > 1.01$$ then we want to refine at least once; if $$\phi > 1.1$$ we
+want to resolve $$\phi$$ with two levels of refinement, and if $$\phi > 1.5$$ we want even more refinement.

+### Visualizing the Results

+After you run the code you will have a series of plotfiles.
+To visualize these we will use the
+Visit package.

+INSTRUCTIONS HERE

+### Topics to Explore

+* How does the load balancing distribute grids to MPI processes?
+  (You will want to visualize the "proc" variable in the plotfile)

+* Is time to solution faster with subcycling or without?
+Did the solution change at all?
+  (Note we print the total time to solution at the end of the screen output of each run)

+* What happens as you change the refinement criteria (i.e. use different values of $$\phi$$)?
+  (You can edit these in inputs_2d)

 ## Example: "Off to the Races"